falseywinchnet/SDRSharp-Cleanup-Plugin/README.md

 DO NOT USE the other denoisers if you value the squelch.
 Only use a hanning window if you value the squelch.
 The squelch will NOT WORK correctly when less than 1200hz of bandwidth are considered.
 The more uniform, correct, and wideband the noise you provide(by setting your filter wider,within reason, maybe 120% of the BW you want) the better the squelch will work.
-The squelch does not at this time work in AM mode, only SSB modes.
+The squelch does not work when there are carrier signals present.
 The squelch feature also provides some reduction of cpu usage.

 also, we recommend a 16 bit sdr with a 16 bit output only- no forced 8bit mode